Bavya2412/INFO-PORTAL/README.md

 # INFO PORTAL
- A website which helps the enginner students to search for events.
+ A website which helps the engineer students to search for events.